Adhesive bonding of semiconductor wafers: Overview

+Parylene layers for adhesive bonding are produced using CVD with the substrate at room temperature.
+It polymerizes in-situ during the so-called Gorham process.
+There is also no further substrate treatment required before or after deposition, making the procedure highly compliant with most materials.

 The most established adhesives are polymers that enable connections of different materials at temperatures ≤ 200 °C. Due to these low process temperature metal electrodes, electronics and various micro-structures can be integrated on the wafer.
 The structuring of polymers as well as the realization of cavities over movable elements are possible using photolithography or dry etching.

 The hardening conditions depend on the materials used.
 Hardening of the adhesives are possible: